The UK benefits from one of the world’s most developed markets for vehicle adaptations and Wheelchair Accessible Vehicles (WAVs).

 We always recommend you contact at least a couple of insurance companies, as you will find the premium can differ; in some cases quite significantly.

-Tax Exemption
+8: Check Your Tax Exemption

 Road Tax Exemption For Wheelchair Accessible Vehicles

-Clients in receipt of the higher rate of the Mobility Component or Disability Living Allowance (DLA), or Personal Independence Payment (PIP) will be entitled to apply for a free road fund licence.
-You will need to contact the Department of Work and Pensions (DWP) at Blackpool 08457 123 456 and request an application for a DLA 404.
+You will need to contact the Department of Work and Pensions (DWP) online here or by phone to 08457 123 456 and request an application for a DLA 404.
 Please note you have to be declared and registered disabled before the age of 65 to be entitled to this exemption.

 VAT Exemption For Wheelchair Accessible Vehicles